-- What improvements must be made in order for the transportation network to serve land use, economic development, and housing goals? - What local and highway road infrastructure investments should be made to better support or enhance the local or state economy? - What types of alternative transportation are appropriate for the community? - In what locations would it be appropriate to allocate the density necessary to support public transportation? - Would additional public transportation be appropriately located within a designated growth center? - What areas would be best served by additional bicycle and pedestrian facilities? - In what ways can additional design requirements support the use of alternative transportation modes? - Do existing roadway classifications support future land use designations?
+- What improvements must be made in order for the transportation network to serve land use, economic development, and housing goals? - What local and highway road infrastructure investments should be made to better support or enhance the local or state economy? - What local and highway road infrastructure investments should be made to better support the operational efficiency of freight movement within and through the community? - What local and highway road infrastructure investments should be made to improve the resilience of the freight network to support the uninterrupted movement of goods for the local economy? - What types of alternative transportation are appropriate for the community? - In what locations would it be appropriate to allocate the density necessary to support public transportation? - Would additional public transportation be appropriately located within a designated growth center? - What areas would be best served by additional bicycle and pedestrian facilities? - In what ways can additional design requirements support the use of alternative transportation modes? - Do existing roadway classifications support future land use designations?